-Municipal law attorneys in Goshen and New City, New York serve the surrounding Hudson Valley area
+Municipal law attorneys serve Goshen, Poughkeepsie, Peekskill, Middletown and the surrounding Hudson Valley area

 Government contracts are the lifeblood of municipal improvement projects, and provide a secure, steady form of income to many businesses throughout the Hudson Valley.
 However, both the municipality and the company must follow certain strict federal, state and local laws regarding bidding.